albiere/dotfiles/README.md

 # How to install

 The current version is pretty simple.
-If you want to have a look how the installation process works, just jump into the Rakefile
+If you want to have a look how the installation process works, just jump into the Rakefile.

 In order to install my dotfiles, follow the commands below:

 ```